Developer-Autodesk/viewer-javascript-tutorial/appendix-c.md

 git commit -am 'some other changes'
 ```

-<b>Step 10</b> Now you are ready to deploy, deploy your changes to heroku using git push.
+<b>Step 10</b> Now you are ready to deploy.
+Deploy your changes to heroku using git push.
 ```
 git push heroku master
 ```